-Money is a big challenge.
-We have to make services better, at the same time as saving money wherever we can.
+We must improve services, at the same time as saving money.
 This means we need to find new ways to do things.

 3. Vision

 This is what we are working towards:

 Every child and young person has a happy and fulfilling life.
 They belong to a local, inclusive community.
 They get the support they need to develop their talents and skills.